-We've reviewed 67 monitors, and below are our recommendations for the best 27 inch gaming monitors that are available for purchase in 2019.
-See our recommendations for the best gaming monitors, the best 1080p gaming monitors, and the best gaming monitors under $300.
+We've bought and tested more than 270 monitors, and below are our recommendations for the best 27-inch gaming monitors that are available to buy.
+See our picks for the best gaming monitors, the best 27-inch monitors, and for something bigger, the best 32-inch monitors.

-Our recommendations are based on what we think are the best 27 inch gaming monitors currently available.
+Our recommendations are based on what we think are the best 27-inch monitors for gaming currently available.
 They are adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.